Lenty/SLiCAP_python/docs/userguide/parameters.rst

 Work with parameters
 ====================

-*Circuit parameters* are symbolic variables used in expressions in the netlist.
-They can be assigned a value using the SPICE '.PARAM' directive in the netlist.
-These values may again be given in the form of expressions with symbolic variables.
-When SLiCAP is working in numeric simulation mode, parameter values will recursively be substituted in expressions.
+*Circuit parameters* are symbolic variables used in element expressions.
+There are two ways of assigning values or expressions to these parameters:

+#.
+In the netlist using the SPICE '.PARAM' directives.
+#.
+From the python using the instruction.defPar() method.

+When SLiCAP is working in numeric simulation mode, parameter and expressions values will recursively be substituted into element expressions.

-Parameter definitions can be added, modified or deleted from within SLiCAP.
-The sections below show the way in which this should be done.
+The sections show parameter related topics:

+#. :ref:`parDefs`; including parameters without definition
+#. :ref:`parVals`
+#. :ref:`delPar`
+#. :ref:`defPar`
+#. :ref:`defPars`
+#. :ref:`getPar`
+#. :ref:`getPars`

+.. _parDefs:

 --------------------------
 Get all circuit parameters